beerMT/dockerfiles/README.md

 # dockerfiles
-Various Dockerfiles used for SecOps and analysis
+Various Dockerfiles used for SecOps analysis